Allah (SWT) has granted us the opportunity to experience another Ramadan. Alhamdulillah!

 The Islamic calendar is based on the lunar cycle, and the commencement of Ramadan happens the morning after the crescent moon is sighted.
 Some Muslims choose to wait until religious leaders have seen the crescent moon with their own eyes before beginning Ramadan, whilst others use science-based calculations to estimate the start date because weather and geography can sometimes interfere with when/if the crescent moon can be seen.

 Ramadan is observed from the sighting of the moon which means the dates vary by roughly 10 to 11 days each year.
-It is expected that the 2022 Ramadan UK period will fall on Saturday 2nd April and come to an end on Sunday 1st May.
+It is expected that the 2023 Ramadan UK period will fall on Wednesday 22nd March and come to an end on Thursday 20th April.
+These dates may slightly change based on moon sightings.

 Some Muslims choose to begin fasting when the moon has been spotted in their local area, but others may choose to start when the moon has been observed above Makkah.

-Eid al-Fitr celebrations are due to commence on Monday 2nd May.
+Eid al-Fitr celebrations are due to commence on Friday 21st of May.

 Much of Islam is rooted in supporting those less fortunate, and as such, there is much charity work in Ramadan that is undertaken, along with acts of self-reflection and self-improvement.